 If you are making the switch from Excel, I actually recommend against most beginner R tutorials.
 A lot of them tend to assume a computer science background, and focus too much on data structures.
 The first thing to do is download R. Second, download RStudio, a terrific program for keeping your R sessions organized.

-Ok, now take a breath and read part two of this post.
 Part two coming after the snow melts.